Appearance Calendar & Lecture Programs

 - Explaining the methodology of using the baptismal, confirmation, marriage and burial records from German church registers most effectively.
 By utilizing the different bits of information found in each, researchers can zigzag their way to adding centuries to a pedigree.

-- German Research Online
+- Pennsylvania’s German Waves

 - German Names and Naming Patterns

-for first names ... as well as dealing with families who used the identical name for surviving children.
-This presentation demystifies these and other potential problems. - phonetischen Namenkarte / Phonetic variants of German surnames and village names
+- The naming patterns and quirks that are found in German names range from needing to “look in the middle” for first names … as well as dealing with families who used the identical name for surviving children.
+This presentation demystifies these and other potential problems.

 - Zeitung Sightings: German-Language Newspapers from Around the Globe

-- Newspapers and other periodicals are likely to contain information about your German-speaking ancestors.
+- Newspapers and other periodicals are likely to contain information about your German speaking ancestors.
 Learn about this under-utilized record group, now coming into its own with the digitization of many historical newspapers in the language.

 - What’s a Palatine Anyway?